 1. Solitaire Lodge

 Located in close proximity to North Island, Solitaire Lodge offers the most luxurious stay in New Zealand.
-With cozy suites decorated in contemporary style, overlooking Lake Tarawera, and providing facilities like hot spring bath, private helipad, and an opulent restaurant, it is one of the best places to stay in New Zealand in winter.
+With cozy suites decorated in contemporary style, overlooking Lake Tarawera, and providing facilities like hot spring bath, a private helipad, and an opulent restaurant, it is one of the best places to stay in New Zealand.

-2. Chateau on the Park, A DoubleTree By Hilton
+2. Chateau On The Park – Christchurch, A DoubleTree By Hilton

 This hotel boasts of a top notch 4 star property situated in a serene environment close to the city centre.
 It is one of the best hotels that offers restful rooms, 24×7 room service, restaurant, bar, fitness centre, and a private vineyard for a memorable trip to New Zealand in winter.